Calbabreaker/yacpm/README.md

 `yacpkg.json` and the necessery `CMakeLists.txt` putting into the `yacpkgs` directory.

-You can also include other folders (array or string) to be fetched:
+You can also include other folders (array or string) to be fetched (this uses git's sparse checkout in cone mode):

 ```json
 {